itzJustKranker/netcore-todos/README.md

 This connection string should be placed within the designated setting slot `ConnectionStrings:DefaultConnectionString: ""`.

 7. After you have defined your SQL Server instance connection string, you are ready to run the migrations that will ensure your database is configured to work with this application.
-From a terminal, `cd` into your projects root directory (i.e. ~/netcore-todos)

-    1. `cd` into the `Todos.WebUI` project
+From a terminal, `cd` into the `Todos.WebUI` project directory.

-    ```shell
-    $ cd src/Todos.WebUI
-    ```

-    2. from the `Todos.WebUI` project, run the following command.
+    1. from the `Todos.WebUI` project, run the following command.
 Ensure that your SQL Server instance is running, and you have added the proper connection string to your `appsettings.development.json` file

     ```shell